Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 ## **User Experience (UX)** <a name="user-experience"></a>

 My aim is to provide a simple yet intuitive user experience, which requires the minimum amount of scrolling to locate information.
 I see this as particularly important on mobile screens.
 For this reason, I had elected to
-- maintain a fixed menu bar at the top of the screen.
+- Maintain a fixed menu bar at the top of the screen.
-- limit the amount of detail in the Work History section
+- Limit the amount of detail in the Work History section

 ### **User Stories** <a name="stories"></a>